Streets of Fire: Plot

 The group is joined by "Baby Doll", a fan of Ellen's, who warns them that the police are looking for the people who were behind the attack at Torchie's.
 To escape, the group hijacks the tour bus of a doo-wop group called the Sorels.
-The bus is eventually stopped by a police blockade.
+The bus is stopped by a police blockade.
 Billy tries to get rid of the corrupt police officers by bribing them, but Tom and McCoy have to resort to holding the police at gunpoint and shooting up their vehicles.
 The group, along with the Sorels, ditch the bus and take a train back to Richmond.

 Raven meets with Ed Price, the head of the police department, and promises him no more trouble if he arranges for Tom to meet with him alone.
-Price plans on arresting Raven, so he tells Tom to get out of town, so as to avoid any more violence.
+Price plans on arresting Raven, so he tells Tom to get out of town to avoid more violence.
 Tom goes to the hotel where Ellen and Billy are staying to collect his reward, but he takes only McCoy's cut and throws the rest back at Billy.
 As Tom storms out, Ellen follows and the two embrace in the rain.
 After having sex, Tom and Ellen discuss the possibility of eloping.

-Price, with reinforcements, is just about to arrest Raven, but is ambushed by an overwhelming number of Bombers.
-Meanwhile, Ellen is on a train with Tom and McCoy, believing that Tom is leaving with her, but Tom knocks out Ellen and returns to town to confront Raven.
-Tom and Raven duel using sledgehammers and their fists, with Tom ultimately being victorious.
+Price, with reinforcements, is about to arrest Raven but is ambushed by an overwhelming number of Bombers.
+Meanwhile, Ellen is on a train with Tom and McCoy, believing that Tom is leaving with her, but he knocks out Ellen and returns to town to confront Raven.
+Tom and Raven duel using sledgehammers and their fists, with Tom being victorious.
 The defeated gang carries their leader away.
 Later, at a concert, the Sorels open for Ellen and her band.
-Tom bids farewell to Ellen, promising that he'll always be there for her if she needs him.
+Tom tells Billy that Ellen needs him more than she needs Tom, and the two bid each other a cordial goodbye.
+Tom then says farewell to Ellen, promising that he'll always be there for her if she needs him.
 Ellen performs on stage, while Tom rides off with McCoy.